earthly/website/blog/_posts/2021-10-28-canary-deployment.md

  - canary
 ---

-As you’re building your application, you want to ensure that your customers have a bug-free user experience as much as possible.
+As you're building your application, you want to ensure that your customers have a bug-free user experience as much as possible.
 Since bugs show up most often when new code is deployed, your deployment process should be set up to catch bugs or regressions early and then quickly deploy patches into production before those bugs affect users.

 Implementing a CI/CD pipeline is of course a great first step.
 Automated testing and automated deployments eliminate much of the error-prone nature of manual deployments.
 However, even with development environments that mimic your production environment, you can never be completely sure that your deployment will be bug-free.
 This is where *canary deployment* comes in.